Atomic symbol: Sb

 Antimony has very low thermal and electrical conductivity.
 Antimony metal swells as it solidifies, making it useful as an alloying material in precision alloy castings.

-While antimony metal is relatively stable and safe, compounds of this element are considered toxic.
+While the metal antimony is relatively stable and safe, compounds of this element are considered toxic.

 Unlike many minor metals, antimony has been used by humans for thousands of years.